yurisuika/Zehn/README.md

 In Zehn, when `Transparency Effects` is enabled, various interactive elements are given a Reveal effect.
 There are two variants of Reveal:
 * List style: This appears on pagelist entries such as settings and notes pageslists.
-* Button style: This appears on primary header control bar buttons.
+* Button style: This appears on primary control section panels.

 ![reveal](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/reveal.gif)